 Taxonomy: Two subspecies are recognized (Pyle 1997): arenacea, breeding from Montana to North Dakota south to southeast Colorado and Oklahoma, wintering to south Texas and Mississippi, and pusilla, breeding from Minnesota to Maine and south to east Texas and Florida.

-In the Panhandle, where the species is a rare migrant, there were only about 20 reports prior to 2015, when there were four more: one near Oshkosh, Garden Co 26 Apr, two at Ash Hollow SHP, Garden Co 16 May, four in Scotts Bluff Co 11 May, and one in Sioux Co 14 May.
-Migrants in the Panhandle are mostly if not all gray-faced birds sometimes referred to subspecies arenacea; singles identified as such were in Cheyenne Co 8 May 1998 and at Wind Springs Ranch, Sioux Co, 2 and 9 May 2001.
+In the Panhandle, where the species is an uncommon migrant, there were only about 20 reports prior to 2015, when there were four more: one near Oshkosh, Garden Co 26 Apr, two at Ash Hollow SHP, Garden Co 16 May, four in Scotts Bluff Co 11 May, and one in Sioux Co 14 May.
+Migrants in the Panhandle are mostly if not all gray-faced birds sometimes referred to subspecies arenacea, although intergrades with more boldly-marked eastern pusilla are to be expected; singles identified as such were in Cheyenne Co 8 May 1998 and at Wind Springs Ranch, Sioux Co, 2 and 9 May 2001.
 A gray-faced bird was in McCook, Red Willow Co 25 Apr 2009.

 - High counts: 133 in Hall Co 11 May 2002, 86 there 13 May 2006, and 72 in Pierce Co 10 May 1997.